 - · Correct a type error in the usage of Commit^{ivk}: the output type Commit^{ivk}.
 Output includes 0, but the type of incoming viewing keys should not include 0 because KA^{Orchard}.
 Private does not.
 This is now handled by explicitly rejecting 0 as output from Commit^{ivk} when generating ivk in § 4.2.3 'Orchard Key Components' on p.
-36. An encoding of ivk as 0 is also rejected in § 5.6.4.3 'Orchard Raw Incoming Viewing Keys' on p.
-115 when parsing an incoming viewing key.
-The Action circuit needed no changes because pk_d already could not be $\mathcal{O}{\mathbb{P}}$, and therefore the Diversified address integrity condition fails when pix = 0. - In § 3.3 'The Block Chain' on p.
-16, define what a settled network upgrade is, specify requirements for check-pointing, and allow nodes to impose a limitation on rollback depth. - In §5.4.10.1 'BCTV14' on p.106, note that the above checkpointing requirement mitigates the risks of not performing BCTV14 zk proof verification. - Document the consensus rule that coinbase script length MUST be $\{2..100\}$ bytes.

-- § 3.11 'Coinbase Transactions' on p.
-20 effectively defined a coinbase transaction as the first transaction in a block.
+37. An encoding of ivk as 0 is also rejected in § 5.6.4.3 'Orchard Raw Incoming Viewing Keys' on p.
+116 when parsing an incoming viewing key.
+The Action circuit needed no changes because pk_d already could not be $\mathcal{O}{\mathbb{P}}$, and therefore the Diversified address integrity condition fails when pik_d are diverged address integrity condition fails pik_d are diverged address integrity condition fails pik_d are diverged address integrity condition fails pik_d are diverged address integrity pik_d and pik_d are diverged address integrity pik_d are diverged address pik_d and pik_d are diverged address pik_d are diverged address pik_d and pik_d are diverged and pik_d are diverged address pik_d and pik_d ar - In § 3.3 'The Block Chain' on p.
+16, define what a settled network upgrade is, specify requirements for check-pointing, and allow nodes to impose a limitation on rollback depth. - In §5.4.10.1 'BCTV14' on p.
+108, note that the above checkpointing requirement mitigates the risks of not performing BCTV14 zk proof verification. - Document the consensus rule that coinbase script length MUST be $\{2..100\}$ bytes. - § 3.11 'Coinbase Transactions' on p.
+21 effectively defined a coinbase transaction as the first transaction in a block.
 This wording was copied from the Bitcoin Developer Reference [Bitcoin-CbInput], but it does not match the implementation in zcashd that was inherited from Bitcoin Core.
 Instead, a coinbase transaction should be, and now is, defined as a transaction with a single null prevout.
 The specifications of consensus rules have been clarified and adjusted (without any actual consensus change) to take this into account, as follows: - a block MUST have at least one transaction; - the first transaction in a block MUST be a coinbase transaction, and subsequent transactions MUST NOT be coinbase transactions; - a transparent input in a non-coinbase transaction MUST NOT have a null prevout; - every non-null prevout MUST point to a unique UTXO in either a preceding block, or a previous transaction in the same block (this rule was previously not given explicitly because it was assumed to be inherited from Bitcoin); - the rule that "A coinbase transaction MUST NOT have any transparent inputs with non-null prevout fields" is removed as an explicit consensus rule because it is implied by the corrected definition of coinbase transaction.

-- In § 4.10 'SIGHASH Transaction Hashing' on p.
-48, add a consensus rule that SIGHASH type encodings MUST be canonical for v5 transactions. - In § 3.5 'JoinSplit Transfers and Descriptions' on p.
-17, clarify that balance for JoinSplit transfers is enforced by the JoinSplit statement, and that there is no consensus rule to check it directly. - In §8.5 'Internal hash collision attack and fix' on p.140, add a security argument for why the SHA-256-based commitment scheme NoteCommit^{Sprout} is binding and hiding, under reasonable assumptions about SHA256Compress.
+- In §4.10 'SIGHASH Transaction Hashing' on p.49, add a consensus rule that SIGHASH type encodings MUST be canonical for v5 transactions. - In § 3.5 'JoinSplit Transfers and Descriptions' on p.
+18, clarify that balance for JoinSplit transfers is enforced by the JoinSplit statement, and that there is no consensus rule to check it directly. - In §8.5 'Internal hash collision attack and fix' on p.141, add a security argument for why the SHA-256-based commitment scheme NoteCommit Sprout is binding and hiding, under reasonable assumptions about SHA256Compress.